 Keep Still – Run Faster

 In my late twenties I fell in love with a simple, straightforward way of practicing mindful meditation; a body based method of sitting in stillness, encompassing the breath within the whole physical structure.
-Practicing this form of keeping still actually made my running and racing seem quite easy.
+Practicing this form of keeping still actually made my running and racing flow with greater ease.

-The way I was taught, the physical form of the sitting position was a modest attempt at expressing my Buddha nature rather than a direct a means of obtaining the right state of mind.
+The way I was taught, sitting in meditation posture is an expression of Buddha nature rather than a means of obtaining the right state of mind.
 To take the form itself was the purpose of the practice.
 When I had the posture, I had the right state of mind, so there was no need to try to attain some special state.

 “When you try to attain something your mind starts to wander about somewhere else.
 When you do not try to attain anything, you have your own body and mind right here.
 A Zen maser would say, ‘Kill the Buddha!’
 Kill the Buddha if the Buddha exists somewhere else.”